 Deep water solo needs to be accompanied by a tour group, and safety of deep water solo spots needs to adhere to.
 For rock climbing class bookings and half day/ full day tours, you can always book there directly, either on Railay, Ton Sai or Ko Phi Phi.

-If you are interested in taking climbing to the next level and pick up Multi Pitch climbing, it is available here in Thailand)
+If you are interested in taking climbing to the next level and experience Multi Pitch climbing, there is great routes here in Thailand)

 5. Crazy Horse in Chiang Mai, Thailand